SonarScanner for Gradle

 Analyzing

 The first step in the process is to activate the scanner in your build.
 Kotlin DSL is now the default choice for new Gradle builds.
 However, Groovy is still used by some developers.
-Apply the SonarQube plugin dependency to your build.gradle.kts
+Apply the SonarQube Server plugin dependency to your build.gradle.kts

 file below: